Preethu-Mary/Spaceman/README.md

 # Spaceman Game

 The Spaceman Game is a React-based implementation of the classic Hangman game.
 The objective is to guess a hidden word one letter at a time while keeping track of your wrong guesses.
 The game ends when the word is guessed correctly or when the number of allowed wrong guesses (7) is exceeded.
-This version uses animations and messaging to enhance the user experience.
+This version uses animations to enhance the user experience.

 ## Features